strudelAndCoffee/panoply/README.md

 Enter this command to test the application: `npm test`

+Enter this command to run the apllication: `node index`

 ## Usage

 You can watch a walkthrough demonstration video here: [Panoply Tutorial](https://drive.google.com/file/d/1fDaWpmIblp85tBhIc_GjFasayK5Msrqt/view?usp=sharing)

-After cloning the repository to your computer and installing dependencies...
+After cloning the repository to your computer and installing dependencies, make sure that you're in the root directory of the repo...

 ![Installing dependencies in Git Bash](https://github.com/strudelAndCoffee/panoply/blob/main/assets/images/demo-screencap-1.png)

-Make sure you're in the root directory of the repo, and enter this command to run the application: `node index`
+Then enter the command to run the application: `node index`

 ![Running initial command in Git Bash](https://github.com/strudelAndCoffee/panoply/blob/main/assets/images/demo-screencap-2.png)

-You will then fill out your team's basic info by answering a short list of questions.
-After completing the questions for an employee, you may choose to enter additional team members, or quit the program.
+You will then fill out your team's basic info by answering a short list of questions for each team member.
+Once you have added all of the employees in your team, you may exit the program, and the HTML will be generated automatically.

 ![Filling out an employee's info in Git Bash](https://github.com/strudelAndCoffee/panoply/blob/main/assets/images/demo-screencap-3.png)

-Upon quitting the program, an 'index.html' file will appear in the 'dist' folder with the information you provided coded into HTML to display as a webpage, along with the accompanying 'style.css' stylesheet.
-The webpage will display an easy to read layout, as in the example below...
+Once complete, an 'index.html' file will appear in the 'dist' folder with the information you provided, along with the accompanying 'style.css' stylesheet.
+The webpage will display each employee's profile card in an easy to read layout, with functioning links to emails and GitHub profiles, as shown in the example below...

 ![The generated webpage with cards displaying your team](https://github.com/strudelAndCoffee/panoply/blob/main/assets/images/demo-screencap-4.png)